ysaito2/blog/_posts/2021-12-19-ArgumentForBuildingACompanyAroundElonsVision.md

 &nbsp;

 I am trying to come up with a list of why this would be bad idea and the risks involved.
-I guess one would be SpaceX building the technology that we are building and out-maneuver us in the process.
+I guess one would be SpaceX building the technology and out-maneuver in the process.
 There is also a risk of the company being purchased by SpaceX in the future (I'm not sure if this is bad or not).
 Generating revenue in a space venture will continue to be enormously difficult.
 Our success will rely on many external factors that we have no control over.
 Once the company *is successful*, the best engineers will most likely be head-hunted by SpaceX.

 &nbsp;